-No matter where you travel, if you're like most community banks, your assets are < \$10B.
-That is well below the \$250B level where regulators look extremely closely at stress testing.
+f you're like most community banks, your assets are less than \$10 billion.
+That is well below the \$250 billion level where regulators look extremely closely at stress testing.
 But, the practice should still be an important element of your risk management program.
 A well-designed series of stress tests can help you identify your institution's vulnerabilities and figure out how you'll manage its risks.
 While we know that stress testing is not new, we thought it may be helpful to provide the three best practices to gain maximum information about your bank's health.